HubbleCommand/HubbleCommand.github.io/_posts/2021-08-15-game-engines.md

 - Godot objects leave from the bottom of the tree up, with autoloads exiting the tree last

 # #2 [Flax](https://flaxengine.com/)
 Flax originally started as Celelej back in 2014-2015, and has since been renamed after a complete rewrite of the engine from C# to C++.
-It's very performant, has very good visual fidelity especially compared to it's small memory footprint, and is still actively developed.
+It's very performant, has very good visual fidelity especially compared to it's small memory and CPU footprint, and is still actively developed.
 Interestingly, it still has C# support for scripting, while allowing to write critical code in C++ out of the box.
 This is better than Godot's C++ support, which requires rebuilding the engine.

+> In Godot 4.x it is no longer required to rebuild the engine if you want to use C++, only if you want to change the engine itself.

 There are only two downsides to the engine:
 - Unity-like 2D support (still renders in 3D space, but also lacks any 2D systems like 2D physics)